 Starting from scratch meant making the right decisions upfront.
 The first step was scoping what the system needed and how it would connect to the dev workflow.

-Developer alignment: Spoke with the developer early on how they wanted to consume components, so the system would feel natural rather than imposed.
+Spoke with the developer early on how they wanted to consume components, so the system would feel natural rather than imposed.

-Choose the base: Selected shadcn/ui: aligned with the React and Tailwind stack, zero adoption friction, and components developer can own and modify directly.
+Selected shadcn/ui: aligned with the React and Tailwind stack, zero adoption friction, and components developer can own and modify directly.

 Tokens map semantic decisions (colors, type, spacing, radii, etc) to Tailwind CSS variables.
 Every choice in Figma maps (to the extent possible) to code.
 Each color has a role, not just a value.
 Designer and developer uses the same name, so no back-and-forth needed.